Pax Dollar (USDP) Price Up 0.1% This Week

-Pax Dollar (CURRENCY:USDP) traded up 0% against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on December 10th.
+Pax Dollar (CURRENCY:USDP) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 0:00 AM Eastern on December 11th.
+One Pax Dollar coin can now be purchased for approximately $1.00 or 0.00001644 BTC on popular cryptocurrency exchanges.
 Pax Dollar has a total market cap of $945.69 million and approximately $14.97 million worth of Pax Dollar was traded on exchanges in the last day.
 In the last seven days, Pax Dollar has traded up 0.1% against the U.S. dollar.
-One Pax Dollar coin can now be purchased for $1.00 or 0.00001644 BTC on exchanges.

 - HoryouToken (HYT) traded 1.1% higher against the dollar and now trades at $0.0052 or 0.00000013 BTC.